 SDG 1 AND 2

-Learn more about our approach to social performance and impact and get to know us better through our second impact report.
+Learn more about our approach to social performance and impact and get to know us better through our third impact report.
 We explore socio-economic outcomes and multi-dimensional well-being among our clients and talk about new social indicators and environmental initiatives we introduced over the past year.

 A ROAD LESS TRAVELLED

 The village of Ping Taung is located in Tatkone township, a mere 60 kilometers from the capital city of Naypyidaw.
 This village of about 90 households consists of over 50 farming households mainly growing paddy and onion, all of whom we serve being the only microfinance institution operating in the village for the last two years.

 This dashboard depicts our social indicators and we monitor progress on these regularly.
 Key indicators include poverty levels among new clients, frequency of customer complaints, as well as results from our in-house impact study.